Design-Computing/Design-Computing.github.io/md/week1.md

 # Week 1 Lecture

-Welcome to the first week of 1161.
-Instead of a big chunk of lecture, it's broken up into little bits.
+Welcome to the first week of 1161!

+This year, the lectures are online, so instead of a big chunk of lecture, it's broken up into little bits.
 This should make it easier to come back to if you need to.

+we revisit a lot of the ideas mentioned in the lecture in the text below too, so try and absorb this page in one go.
+I know it's a lot, but you can do it!

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/NMbHLzQPYE8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>